 Recap

 Freezing cells in Google Sheets is a valuable tool for maintaining visibility of important data while working with large spreadsheets.
 By following the steps outlined above, you can easily freeze rows, columns, or selected ranges of cells to enhance your spreadsheet navigation and productivity.
 Remember, you can always unfreeze cells when needed.
-(See Also: How To Add All Rows In Google Sheets)
+(See Also: How To Add A Lot Of Rows In Google Sheets)

 Frequently Asked Questions: Freezing Cells in Google Sheets